Dark Neutrinos and a Three Portal Connection to the Standard Model: Introduction

-Our model presents all the three renormalizable portals to the SM.
+Our model presents all the three renormalizable portals to the SM in a self-consistent way.
 The Yukawa interactions between the leptonic doublet and $N$, and between $N$ and $\nu_D$ induce neutrino mixing.
 The gauge symmetry allows a cross-coupling term in the potential between the Higgs and the real part of the scalar, inducing mixing between the two after symmetry breaking.
 The broken gauge symmetry implies the existence of a light hidden gauge boson $X_\mu$, which mediates the dark neutrino interactions and generically kinetically mixes with the SM hypercharge.
-The set-up is self-consistent and combines the three portals into a unified picture that exhibits significantly different phenomenology with respect to each portal taken separately, as we discuss.
-The interplay of the different portal degrees of freedom leads to novel signatures which would have escaped searches performed to date, and that can even explain long-standing anomalies.
-For the latter, we focus on the MiniBooNE anomaly as discussed in Ref.~\cite{Ballett:2018ynz} (see also~\cite{Bertuzzo:2018itn}) and on new neutrino scattering signatures at neutrino experiments~\cite{Arguelles:2018mtc}.
-We also reconsider the possibility to explain the discrepancy between the prediction and measurement of the anomalous magnetic moment of the muon ($\Delta a_\mu$)~\cite{Bennett:2006fi} via kinetic mixing~\cite{Fayet:2007ua,*Pospelov:2008zw}.
+This self-consistent setup combines the three portals into a unified picture that exhibits significantly different phenomenology with respect to each portal taken separately.
+Of particular interest is the fact that the different portal degrees of freedom display novel decay channels and scattering properties, and in many cases would have escaped experimental searches performed to date.
+We provide a selective list of the most affected bounds, and highlight the most interesting novel signatures that arise.
+In particular, we propose a new experimental search for the simultaneous presence of heavy neutrino and vector resonances in rare leptonic meson decays.
+In view of the relatively unexplored parameter space of our model, we comment on how these particles can explain long-standing experimental anomalies.
+We focus on a novel explanation to the MiniBooNE anomaly, based on the discussion of Ref.~\cite{Ballett:2018ynz} (see also Refs.~\cite{Bertuzzo:2018itn,Arguelles:2018mtc}), where new neutrino scattering signatures arise at neutrino experiments.
+We also reconsider the possibility to explain the discrepancy between the prediction~\cite{Davier:2010nc,Davier:2017zfy,Blum:2018mom,Keshavarzi:2018mgv,Davier:2019can} and measurement~\cite{Bennett:2006fi} of the anomalous magnetic moment of the muon ($\Delta a_\mu$) via kinetic mixing~\cite{Fayet:2007ua,Pospelov:2008zw}.
+Finally, we comment on how a scalar that couples strongly to dark neutrinos can help explain the anomalous $K_L\to\pi^0\nu\overline{\nu}$ events at KOTO~\cite{KOTO:2019}.

 An interesting feature of the model is the generation of neutrino masses at loop-level.
 This requires only two key features of our setup, namely a light $Z^\prime$ and neutrino mixing, but not the vector and scalar portals.
-For this reason, we discuss it elsewhere~\cite{masses:future}.
+For this reason, we discuss it elsewhere~\cite{Ballett:2019cqp}.